 Our research focus is on plant and soil ecology, with most people in the lab working on fungi.
-We work with arbuscular mycorrhizal fungi, other root colonizing fungi ranging in functioning (including parasites), and also saprobic fungi.
+We work with arbuscular mycorrhizal fungi, other root colonizing fungi, and also saprobic fungi.

 Some examples of research themes we currently pursue:

 - the biodiversity of soil aggregation, particularly the role of mycorrhizal and saprobic fungi and their interactions with other soil biota

 - biodiversity and community ecology of of arbuscular mycorrhizal fungi, using methods of molecular ecology, for example as part of the BMBF initiative BonaRes examining communities of AM fungi in agroecosystems

 - soil biota effects on plants and plant communities

 - trait-based approaches in fungi, for example using saprobic fungi as model systems to test ecological principles; including participation in the collaborative research center (SFB 973) “Priming and memory of organismic responses to stress”